Alyson Holt – Lung Cancer Patient Story

-She was immediately referred to Dr. Rajesh Sehgal at UPMC Hillman Cancer Center in Monroeville, who did a PET-CT to confirm what was going on.
-As a Murrysville native and resident, Alyson was grateful for UPMC Hillman Cancer Center being close to home.
+She was immediately referred to UPMC Hillman Cancer Center in Monroeville, where she received a PET-CT to confirm what was going on.
+As a Murrysville resident, Alyson was grateful for UPMC Hillman Cancer Center being close to home.

-“Everything in Shadyside is at Monroeville – including my very accomplished oncologist, Dr. Sehgal,” she said.
-“He is very good at listening and he spent a lot of time with me, especially that first consultation when I was just shocked.”
+“Everything in Shadyside is at Monroeville – including very accomplished doctors,” she said.
+“They are very good at listening and spent a lot of time with me, especially that first consultation when I was just shocked.”